-The NYC Downtown Short Film Festival is a program of DMAC-Duo Multicultural Arts Center a (501 c3) non-profit organization located at 62 East 4th Street in New York City's East Village.
+The 22nd NYC Downtown Short Film Festival is a program of DMAC-Duo Multicultural Arts Center a (501 c3) non-profit organization located at 62 East 4th Street in New York City's East Village.
 The mission of DMAC is to create, promote and celebrate multicultural arts through theater, music, dance, art and film.
 Our screenings take place at our historic turn of the century theater where everyone from John Philip Sousa, Emma Goldman, Andy Warhol have graced our stage.
 The sensa mamma scene from The Godfather 2 was shot by Francis Ford Coppola in this theater.

 For over two decades, the NYC Downtown Short Film Festival has been a powerhouse of fearless storytelling, celebrating bold voices and boundary-breaking cinema.
 We are not just another film festival—we are a movement.

 From day one, we have been a platform for Women, POC, and LGBTQ filmmakers, creating an inclusive, electrifying space where underrepresented voices take center stage.
-Two years ago, we made history by becoming the first festival to introduce non-gender-defined performance awards, challenging outdated norms and redefining recognition in film.
+Three years ago, we made history by becoming the first festival to introduce non-gender-defined performance awards, challenging outdated norms and redefining recognition in film.
 We also expanded our commitment to inclusivity with a new category: Disability Inclusive Films, ensuring that stories from all perspectives get the visibility they deserve.

 In the Heart of NYC – Hosted in the vibrant East Village, our festival showcases the most daring and compelling short films from across the globe.
 We spotlight Women, LGBTQ, and International directors while celebrating the raw, undeniable energy of NYC-based talent.